ncode25/ai_agent_dotnet_tutorial/Part1_Build_Restuarant_Agent/Readme.md

-# Part 1: Build a Restaurant Agent
+# Part 1: Build a Restaurant Menu Agent

 Welcome to the first part of the .NET AI Agent tutorial!
-In this section, you will build a simple but powerful "Restaurant Agent" using the Microsoft Semantic Kernel and OpenAI.
+In this section, you will build a simple but powerful "Restaurant Menu Agent" using the Microsoft Semantic Kernel and OpenAI.

 ## Goal